Aantrreksh/sql-query/sqlref/sql_reference.md

 |40       |4       |
 |40       |5       |
 |40       |6       |
-{: caption="Table 17.
-Query result for example: deal with an n-m relation." caption-side="bottom"}
+{: caption="Query result for example: deal with an n-m relation." caption-side="bottom"}

 ### More topics - lateral view
 {: #more-topics-lateral}